KirellosElmasry/CarsDemoRestWS/README.md

 ### How to Run

 This application runs using Spring boot and packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.
-I used flywaydb to db version control.
+I used flywaydb as db version control for in memory data base concept.

 -Clone this repository